HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   )
 }}

-A greater number of dimensional variants of each image tends will typically have implications on the complexity of the media pipeline or service in use, and will secondarily have implications on the required media storage, as well as the caching efficiencies already mentioned.
+A greater number of dimensional variants of each image tends will typically have implications on the complexity of the media pipeline or service in use and will secondarily have implications on the required media storage, as well as the caching efficiencies already mentioned.

-In some platforms, such as Wordpress, there are approaches which once rolled out on the platform, can of course influence the approaches taken by a large number of sites.
+In some platforms, such as WordPress, there are approaches which once rolled out on the platform, can of course influence the approaches taken by a large number of sites.

 ##### Srcset: descriptors

 When providing the candidate list to the User Agent, we have 2 mechanisms with which we can inform the context for each provided image: x-descriptor and  w-descriptor.

-X-descriptor describes the device pixel ratio of the specific resource, ie 2x would indicate that the specific image resource is of twice the dimensional size in each axis , hence four times as many pixels, an x-descriptor of 3x means nine times the number of pixels, which of course can have considerable payload implications.
+X-descriptor describes the device pixel ratio of the specific resource, for example 2x would indicate that the specific image resource is of twice the dimensional size in each axis , hence four times as many pixels, an x-descriptor of 3x means nine times the number of pixels, which of course can have considerable payload implications.

 ```html
 <img srcset="images/example_3x.jpg 3x, images/example_2x.jpg 2x"